 Street crime is extremely rare.
 However, you should take the usual precautions with passports and money.

 Drinks served in bars overseas are often stronger than those in the UK.
 Do not accept drinks from strangers or leave drinks unattended.

-To drive in San Marino you must have a valid UK driving licence.
 Driving is on the right-hand side of the road.
 It’s a legal requirement for motorists to carry one red warning triangle to be placed, in the event of an accident or breakdown, behind the vehicle.